 Admission 2 euros

 The main tourist site is Les Arènas.
 Take the small footpath next to 54 cours Reverseaux and you arrive at the remarkable building and the oldest surviving Roman ruins in France.
-It’s a surprising, peaceful amphitheatre carved out of the hillside seen at its best in summer when a series of... free concerts fills the sandy space.
+It’s a surprising, peaceful amphitheater carved out of the hillside seen at its best in summer when a series of... free concerts fill the sandy space.

 20 rue Lacurie

 Tel.: 00 33 (0)5 46 97 73 85

 Tel.: 00 33 (0)5 46 74 23 82

 The Roman City of Bavay in North France

 Bavay, located east of Valenciennes and north of Le Cateau-Cambresis (check out the excellent Matisse Museum), is a small town known for its Roman remains.
 It comes as a surprise; the Roman sector is extensive and there’s an excellent museum next door to the grassy forum.